-Thirty established invasive plant species have been identified throughout the PMA (Table 1) during recent surveys conducted by KMWP.
+Thirty established invasive plant species have been identified throughout the PMA (Table 2) during recent surveys conducted by KMWP.
+The five species in Table 2 with an "X" in the Focal Management Column will be the focus of control efforts because each of these species are becoming well-established in the PMA and have the potential to significantly affect habitat quality and diversity if not aggressively managed.
 The mule's foot fern (Angiopteris evecta) is the most prevalent priority weed species in Poamoho.(Figure 2).
-Strawberry guava has also become well established, particularly in the northern section of the management area and in several clusters throughout the east and southern portions of the management area (Figure 2).
-Additionally, patches of Manuka (Leptospermum scoparium) have become established along the northern border of the PMA along with incipient populations of Moluccanalbizia (Falcataria falcata) and cane tibouchina (Chaetogastra herbacea; Figure 2).
-Each of these species are becoming well-established and have the potential to significantly affect habitat quality and diversity if not aggressively managed.
+Strawberry guava has also become well established, particularly in the northern section of the management area and in several clusters throughout the eastern and southern portions of the management area (Figure 2).
+Additionally, patches of manuka (Leptospermum scoparium) have become established along the northern border of the PMA along with incipient populations of Moluccan albizia (Falcataria falcata) and cane tibouchina (Chaetogastra herbacea; Figure 2).
+The remaining twenty-five invasive plant species in Table 2 will be monitored and adaptively managed during implementation of this Habitat Management Plan if they increase in extent and density so that they begin to affect habitat quality and diversity.

-The aforementioned invasive species can be aggressive invaders forming dense stands that enable them to outcompete native species for light and soil nutrients, leading to a reduction in the biodiversity of native plant species.
+The invasive plant species in Table 2 can be aggressive invaders forming dense stands that enable them to outcompete native species for light and soil nutrients, leading to a reduction in the biodiversity of native plant species.
 (Funk 1987, Wilson 1996, Hughes and Denslow 2005, Allison et al. 2006, Christenhusz and Toivonen 2008, Atwood et al. 2010, Global Invasive Species Database 2020a, Global Invasive Species Database 2020b).
-Together, competition from these invasive species pose a major threat to the recruitment of many native plant species including 'ōhi'a, a keystone species and important roost tree for bats.
+Together, competition from these invasive species pose a major threat to the recruitment of many native plant species including 'ōhi'a, a keystone species and important roost tree for bats, as well as lama and uluhe, which are also used by Hawaiian hoary bats for roosting (Montoya-Aiona et al. 2023).